vthiery/vthiery.github.io/content/posts/forensic-lab.md

 ---
-layout: note
+layout: post
-title: Forensic Lab setup
+title: Forensic Lab setup with REMnux + Sift + FlareVM
 date: 2023-03-27
 tags:
+  - tutorial
   - forensics
   - malware
   - lab
+aliases:
+  - /notes/forensic-lab/
 ---

 This tutorial will guide you through the setup of a Forensic lab using: